greenboxal/doggohub/doc/user/project/new_ci_build_permissions_model.md

 2. You invite a new [external user][ext].
-CI builds created by that user do not have access to internal repositories, because the user also doesn't have the access from within GitLab.
+CI builds created by that user do not have access to internal repositories, because the user also doesn't have the access from within DoggoHub.
 You as an employee have to grant explicit access for this user.
 This allows us to prevent from accidental data leakage.

 ## Build token